jplimmer/next-cart/README.md

 ---

 ## 🤝 Contributing
 Want to contribute?
+Great!
+Here's how to get started:

+#### Quick Start
-1. Fork the project
+  1. Fork and clone the repo: git clone https://github.com/your-username/next-cart.git
+  2. Install dependencies: npm install
-2. Create a feature branch (`git checkout ......`)
+  3. Create a feature branch: git checkout -b feature/your-feature
-3. Commit & push
+  4. Make changes, commit, and push.
-4. Send a Pull Request
+  5. Open a Pull Request (PR) with a clear description.

+##### Guidelines
+  * Follow code style: Run npm run lint for ESLint/Prettier checks.
+  * Use clear commit messages.
+  * All PRs need review.
+  * Focus on areas like features, UI/UX, performance, or bug fixes.

+For questions, use GitHub Issues.
+Thanks for helping! 🚀

 ---